Sonicaii/VoiceLevelsV3/README.md

 ### Running as linux service
 > (tested on ubuntu 22.04, some commands may be different depending on your distro)
-1. edit .env, `BOT_PRINT=no` So it does not clog up systemctl output, you can get the logs of the bot from step 5 below.
+1. Edit .env, `BOT_PRINT=no` So it does not clog up systemctl output, you can get the logs of the bot from step 5 below.
 2. Make a new service file.
 > `sudo nano /lib/systemd/system/voicelevels.service`
 > ```ini